craftworkgames/MonoGame.Extended/CONTRIBUTING.md

 ## Need More Help?

-If you need help please ask questions on our [community forums](http://community.monogame.net/c/extended) or come [chat on Gitter](https://gitter.im/craftworkgames/MonoGame.Extended).
+If you need help, please ask questions in our [Discord](https://discord.gg/xPUEkj9), or you can ask questions in the official [MonoGame Discord](https://discord.gg/monogame).

 Thanks for reading this guide and helping make MonoGame.Extended great!